kubernetes-sigs/cluster-api-provider-cloudstack/README.md

 ## Running CAPC without Tilt - detailed instructions

-Generally speaking, this cloudstack infrastructure provider will generate a docker image and 3 yaml files. `clusterctl` (a binary tool) will use the above docker image and 3 yaml files to provision a cluster using cloudstack as a provider.
+Generally speaking, this cloudstack infrastructure provider will generate a docker image and 3 yaml files. `clusterctl` (a binary tool) will use the above docker image and 3 yaml files to provision a cluster from your local machine using cloudstack as a provider.

 ### Prerequisites:
-assuming your running environment is macOs.
+Assuming your running environment is MacOS:

 1. please follow this [link](https://cluster-api.sigs.k8s.io/user/quick-start.html) to have following tools installed
     1. docker
     2. kind
     3. kubectl
     4. clusterctl
-        1. gotcha: use `clusterctl version` to confirm your version (0.3.23 for v1alpha4, 1.0+ for v1beta1).
+        1. Depending on the version of CAPC used, you may need different clusterctl versions.
+Download the binary by finding the necessary release [here](https://github.com/kubernetes-sigs/cluster-api/releases) ([v0.3.23](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v0.3.23) for v1alpha3, [v1.0.2](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v1.0.2) for v1beta1).
+Download the appropriate executable assets (darwin-arm64 for Macbook) and add them to your path

 2. [install cilium-cli](https://formulae.brew.sh/formula/cilium-cli) - `brew install cilium-cli` - another choice is to use [kindnet](https://github.com/aojea/kindnet)

-3. create a local docker registry to save your docker image - otherwise, you need extra account to push it somewhere else.
+3. create a local docker registry to save your docker image - otherwise, you need an image registry to push it somewhere else.
    Download this [script](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api/main/hack/kind-install-for-capd.sh) into your local and run it.
    This script will create a kind cluster and configure it to use local docker registry:
     ```